Short Circuit 2: Accolades

 The film was nominated at Saturn Awards in the categories Best Science Fiction Film and Best Special Effects (Eric Allard, Jeff Jarvis).

 Home media

 Short Circuit 2 was released on August 7, 2001, and re-released on DVD on April 24, 2007, which included a "making-of featurette" on actor Fisher Stevens.
 In 2010, the film was released once again with alternative cover art.
 A Blu-ray disc of the film was released in April 2011, though no extras were included.

 In 2021, a Blu-ray release of the movie was released in the United Kingdom, with several extras including commentary by Kenneth Johnson.

+Cancelled sequel

+A script for the proposed Short Circuit 3 has been confirmed and revealed by the film crew, with the plot centered on Johnny 5 going to college.
+Early development on the third film began and script writing for the third film began in 1989 and then was rewritten in 1990.
+After the producers found the scenes unsatisfactory, the sequel was ultimately scrapped and cancelled.